-Once again, on behalf of the men and women of the Kernersville Police Department it is my humble honor that we present this report detailing the state of community safety as of December 31, 2019.
-Our community continues to be a safe place to live, work, and shop for all residents and patrons.
+On behalf of the men and women of the Kernersville Police Department it is with great pride and continuous commitment that we present this report detailing the state of community safety as of December 31, 2020.
+In a year that has been extremely challenging in all our lives our community continues to be a safe place to live, work, and shop for all residents and patrons.
 The high quality of life is because of the exceptional efforts of the dedicated men and women who proudly wear the badge of the Kernersville Police Department.
 It is also because of the dedicated staff of civilian employees who unselfishly and diligently work behind the scenes to support our officers and community to keep the department operating efficiently and professionally at all times.
+With a pandemic and civil unrest, 2020 has left a mark with many, challenging patience, faith, and beliefs that are core to keeping the community safe.

-The Kernersville Police Department continues to monitor, evaluate and enhance, when needed, all resources, personnel and relationships necessary to accomplish the mission of the agency.
-Continuing a pattern started in 2015, due to several retirements and separations, the department has experienced multiple openings for police officers and civilian staff alike.
-The sworn staff remain approximately 4% below full capacity.
-The application process is consistently open and we are constantly searching for a diverse cadre of qualified personnel to fill vacancies.
-This is a tedious process to ensure only the best-qualified individuals, who meet our high standards, are offered employment to serve the citizens and patrons of Kernersville.
-The town expects and deserves the best employees and it is our solemn promise to continue to seek, hire, and retain qualified men and women to fulfill our obligation to the community.
+The exceptional staff of the Kernersville Police Department continuously monitor, evaluate and enhance, when needed, all resources, personnel and relationships necessary to accomplish the mission of the agency.
+Throughout this pandemic, which continues on into 2021, personnel have adapted to change, addressing the demands of the health and safety of all while never relenting to the uncertainties of tomorrow.
+It is the success of these challenges that the citizens and patrons of Kernersville expect from their police department.
+The department continues to experience vacancies for police officers and civilian staff alike.
+The sworn staff are approximately 7% below capacity.
+The department is constantly searching for a diverse cadre of qualified personnel to fill these vacancies.
+This is a tedious, but necessary, process as the town expects and deserves the best employees, to serve with humility as a servant to this community.

-As your Chief of Police, it is my promise to you, the citizens and patrons that we will continue to monitor and evaluate our processes and procedures.
+As your Chief of Police, it is my continued promise to you that we will monitor and evaluate our processes and procedures.
 We will make enhancements where needed, maintaining and improving the quality of life for all.
-All of us at the Kernersville Police Department, humbly thank you for the opportunity to serve you; and for the enormous amount of support you show us each day.
+Every member of this team at the Kernersville Police Department, thank you for the opportunity to serve you; and for the enormous amount of support you show us each day.
 It is truly an honor to serve as your Police Chief, represent the town, and lead the men and women of your great police department.